-If anyone wishes to initiate an action or to touch another person during a process, I ask participants to have visual contact with and the expressed permission of the other person before initiating the action or touch.
+If anyone wishes to initiate an action or to touch another person during a process, I ask participants to have visual contact with and the express permission of the other person before initiating the action or touch.
 It is important to demonstrate coming into touch contact and breaking touch contact.
 Negotiate each step into touch contact.
 Also negotiate when you are to break physical contact.
 Give the person information up front about what you are going to do before you do it.
 Lastly, when breaking contact, separate what you are doing with touch from what you are doing with your attention.
 Tell the turn person you are going to move your hand.
 Then move your hand.
 Then tell them you are going to move your attention before you move your attention.

-There will be some times in the PWs when it will be necessary to go very slowly and let the turn person in the inner circle know exactly what we are going to do before we do it.
+There will be some times in the WSs when it will be necessary to go very slowly and let the turn person in the inner circle know exactly what we are going to do before we do it.
 The nature of the person’s wounding or traumatic history requires that we in the surround pay great attention to how we make contact with this individual.
-In the introduction to the PWs I give a demonstration.
+In the introduction to the WSs I give a demonstration.
 This is how it looks.
 Image 8 or 10 people sitting in a circle and I as a facilitator have my place in this surround.
 I look at the person sitting next to me and say their name.
 Then I ask “May I ask you a question?”
 If the person says “No,” I say “Thank you,” and tell them I am going to move my attention, and then I look to someone else.
 Then I ask the second person “May I ask you a question?”
 The person says “Yes.”
 Then I say, “I want to do a demonstration about contact with touch.
 Would you be willing to participate in that?”
 If the person says “Yes,” then I hold up my hand that is nearest them.
 Then I say “May I touch your knee” (or another specific part of their body) and I make brief eye contact with the person.
 If they say “Yes,” I say “This is my hand, may I touch your knee with my right hand?”
 If they say “Yes” again, I say, “I’m going to touch your knee with my hand now,” as my hand draws nearer to their knee.
 As my hand just begins to make contact with their knee I say, “I am touching your knee just now.”
 Then I leave my hand there for a few moments and settle in myself.
 I make brief eye contact with the person again and say, “I am going to move my hand away from your knee.”
 And I keep eye contact with the person.
 Most often the person I am doing this with will nod their head, acknowledging I am going to move my hand.
 Then I say “ I am moving my hand away from your knee.”
 I am still maintaining eye contact and holding my attention with that person.
 And then I say, “Now I am going to move my attention away from you.”
 Usually the person says, “Yes,” as they initiate breaking the eye contact.
 Then, I move my attention.
 I can tell you that the feeling in the room during this demonstration is often magical.
 There is a palpable sense of deeper relaxation in the group.
 The attunement, rhythmic synchrony or harmonic resonance between the person I am doing the demonstration with and me radiates throughout the group.